 6. Natural Disasters

 This includes things like blizzards, earthquakes, hurricanes, forest fires, and so forth.
 Of all the widespread disasters on this list, natural disasters are the only ones that have a 100% chance of happening.
 The only question is where the next one will be.
-The natural disaster that you need to prepare for will largely depend on where you live.
-Ask yourself what is most likely to happen in your area and prepare accordingly.
+The specific type of natural disaster that you need to prepare for will largely depend on where you live.
+Here’s how to survive natural disasters.

 While a drought could technically fall under the category of natural disasters, it would actually be more long-lasting and devastating than a typical natural disaster.
 When the water supply dries up, so will the food supply.
 What little food is left will have to be rationed, which means food prices will rise astronomically.
 Millions will starve and many people will turn violent.